DataSystemsGroupUT/SPARKSQLRDFBenchmarking/docs/IndividualRankingCriteria.md

 In the above equation, $R$ defines the *Rank Score* of the ranked dimension (i.e., **relational schema**, **partitioning technique**, or **storage backend**).
 Such that, d represents the total number of variants in the ranked dimension, O_dim(r) denotes the occurrences of the dimension being placed at the rank r (1st,2nd,..), While Q in the formula, represents the total number of query executions, as we have 11 query executions in our SP2Bench benchmark (i.e. Q=11).

-#### Example of Calulating Rank Scores for the different dimensions:
+<h4 id="exampleRS"> Example of Calulating Rank Scores for the different dimensions:</h4>

 <div style="text-align:center"> <img src="images/RankScoresCalculation.png" width="500" height="250" /> </div>